ATDehkordi/WQEye/README.md

 📚 A detailed **Step-by-Step Tutorial** can be found [here](docs/Step-by-Step.pdf).

+🔑 Before running the software, you must provide **GEE user credentials**.
+A full guide can be found [here](docs/GEEusercredential.pdf).

 ---------------------------------------------------------------------------------------------

 ### 📁 Getting Started with Sample Data (Input Data Format)